 - Mentoring: a standardised mentoring programme for talent at all levels

-- Excellence clusters: targeted skills development across nations and regions
+- Centres of Excellence: targeted skills development across nations and regions

 - Quality marking - ScreenSkills Select: signposting higher and further education courses identified by practitioners as relevant to working in the industry